Johnny Can’t Read: Blame Government Schools

 But money is not the reason for the education tragedy in America.

-Our government schools are doing what they were programed to do by their left wing architects.
+Our government schools are doing what they were programmed to do by their left wing architects.
 An avowed socialist and humanist, John Dewey, known as the “father of progressive education,” aimed to change the focus of education from the development of individual intellectual skills to the development of group social skills required for living in a collectivist state.

 Dewey believed the classroom should be used to drive political and social change.
-His radical education ideas were implemented at the experimental Lincoln School for Teachers’s College, Columbia University in New York where Dewey taught and set the direction for teacher education.
+His radical education ideas were implemented at the experimental Lincoln School for Teachers’ College, Columbia University in New York where Dewey taught and set the direction for teacher education.
 The teacher program included the experiment of his colleague, James Cattrell, who wanted to test a new method to teach reading in early education.
 That method is known today as “whole language” (also “whole word” and look-say”) because students see words as a whole rather than learning letters and their sounds first.

 The Rockefeller General Education Board helped to fund Dewey’s experimental school.
 John D. Rockefeller, Jr., a huge fan of Dewey, also donated $3 million to the Lincoln school.
 He sent four of his five sons there to be educated under the new progressive philosophy.
 They were taught the new way of reading and all four became dyslexic.